0Neokun0/Git-Practice/README.md

 # bootcamp
 G.A.Technologies Bootcamp start date 26/01/2022
+Bootcamp is fun!